VenkataSaiPradeep/Heart-Disease-Prediction-Using-Machine-Learning/README.md

 **5. 📈 Evaluation**
 The models are evaluated using the following metrics:

-🎯 Accuracy: Overall correctness of the model's predictions.
+<br>🎯 Accuracy: Overall correctness of the model's predictions.
-📊 AUC-ROC Score: Measures the model's ability to distinguish between classes.
+<br>📊 AUC-ROC Score: Measures the model's ability to distinguish between classes.
-🗂️ Confusion Matrix: Visual representation of the true vs predicted classifications.
+<br>🗂️ Confusion Matrix: Visual representation of the true vs predicted classifications.
-⚖️ F1 Score: Balance between precision and recall.
+<br>⚖️ F1 Score: Balance between precision and recall.

 **6. 📊 Visualization**
 Visualization plays a key role in this project.
 The following visualizations are included:

-📉 Histograms: Distribution of continuous features.
+<br>📉 Histograms: Distribution of continuous features.
-📊 Correlation Heatmaps: Relationships between features.
+<br>📊 Correlation Heatmaps: Relationships between features.
-🗂️ Confusion Matrices: Model performance evaluation.
+<br>🗂️ Confusion Matrices: Model performance evaluation.
 All visualizations are generated using Matplotlib and Seaborn.

 **7. 🏆 Results**
 The final system achieved the following results:

-🎯 Accuracy: 88%
+<br>🎯 Accuracy: 88%
-📊 AUC-ROC Score: 0.92
+<br>📊 AUC-ROC Score: 0.92
-⚖️ F1 Score: Improved by 10% through cross-validation.
+<br>⚖️ F1 Score: Improved by 10% through cross-validation.
-⏱️ Processing Time: Capable of handling large datasets with over 300,000 records in under 2 minutes.
+<br>⏱️ Processing Time: Capable of handling large datasets with over 300,000 records in under 2 minutes.
-🤝 Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request or open an Issue for any improvements or bug fixes.

 **8. 📜 License**
 This project is licensed under the MIT License.
 See the LICENSE file for more details.